 It has been one year since Ayo Odebisi went on another kind of going abroad trip.
-When I heard and looked at his photo, I saw more the love and friendship we had, and spontaneously I tried to reach out to him, I named him “Jimmy”.
-All the people I love I give pet names, Paramole’s has been the only posthumous instance.
-In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole)” I wrote what many have said encapsulated his life and what he represented on one page.
+When I heard and looked at his photo, I saw more the love and friendship we had.
+With spontaneity, I tried to reach out to him.
+I named him “Jimmy”.
+All the people I love I give pet names.
+Paramole’s has been the only posthumous instance.
+In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole),“ I wrote what many have said encapsulated his life and what he represented on one page.
 I will not repeat such here.
 What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates.
-His approach to creating a better society could never have been more sincere or practical, but it somehow remains to many lofty.
+His approach to creating a better society could never have been more sincere or practical, but it somehow remains lofty to many.

-I will now share the profound lessons I learnt from Odebisi in his quest to attain a better society with the cooperation of brothers and others, who cared to participate.
-Please feel free to evaluate them as I present them.
+I will now share the profound lessons I learnt from Odebisi in his quest to attain a better society, with brothers cooperating and others who cared to participate.
+Please, feel free to evaluate them as I present them.

-Many of the significant positive changes in Nigeria have their credits written in the names of political leaders who were neither engineers nor technology managers, medical doctors nor health managers, educationists nor education managers etc. Those who came up with the ideas and did the work behind such successes remain unsung and sometimes punished for doing too good a job.
-Being unsung is what being a Pyrate is really about, and it explains the 4-7 Creed effortlessly.
+Many of the significant positive changes in Nigeria have their credits written in the names of political leaders.
+Leaders who were neither engineers nor technology managers, medical doctors.
+Nor health managers, educationists nor education managers, etc. Those who proposed the ideas and did the work behind such successes remain unsung and sometimes punished for doing too good a job.
+Being unsung is what being a Pyrate is about, and it explains without effort the 4-7 Creed.
 He asks, “why should a Pyrate seek visible rewards for fighting the ills of society or practising the 4-7 Creed?”
 Why should anyone accept the responsibility to be sung?

 There is no doubt these lessons have had a considerable impact on my life and struggles for well over a decade now.
 Others will tell you of similar or even different lessons they learnt from Odebisi; the man was undoubtedly a sage and had much to teach people.
-Ultimately, the most essential wisdom Odebisi shared anyone, or everyone who cared to listen was “practice what you preach without exception”, and he did so mainly leading by example.
-We should remember Paramole’s concept of a flourishing life is not all about rigorous thought and steadfast practices; it also includes joy, happiness, laughter, fun and shared experiences.
-The dividends of a better society is a better life for all in all legitimate senses.
+Ultimately, the most essential wisdom Odebisi shared with anyone, or everyone who cared to listen, was “practice what you preach without exception.”
+And he did so mainly via leading by example.
+We should remember Paramole’s concept of a flourishing life is not all about rigorous thought and steadfast practices.
+It also includes joy, happiness, laughter, fun, and shared experiences.
+The dividends of a better society are a better life for all, in every legitimate sense.